apache/qpid-proton/proton-c/bindings/cpp/README.md

 # C++ binding for proton.

-This is a C++ wrapper for the proton reactor API.
+This is a C++ binding for the proton API.
-It is very similar to the python wrapper for the same API.

 There are [examples](../../../examples/cpp/README.md) and the header files have API documentation in doxygen format.